robotont/robotont.github.io/source/teleop_robot.rst

 Controlling the robot using a web interface
 -------------------------------------------

 #.
-Make sure that the user device and Robot device are connected to the same wifi router
+Make sure that the user's device and the robot are connected to the same subnet and are visible to one another (see :ref:`verifying_communication`).

 #.
-Open the following URL in the user device browser, replacing the IP address with the robot's IP address:
+Open the following URL in your web browser (replace `Robot-IP` with the actual IP address of your robot):

    .. code-block:: bash